shawnmckinney/py-fortress-sample/README.md

     ```
     _you're now here: [py-fortress-sample/sample/ldap](./sample/ldap)_

-4. Prepare the Directory Information Tree (using py-fortress installed package):
+4. Prepare the Directory Information Tree:
     ```
-    python3 -m pyfortress.test.test_dit_dao
+    initldap
     ```
+    *initldap is a python script, created during install of py-fortress package, that maps here: pyfortress.test.test_dit_dao*
-    _you can think of this command as creating tables in a new database instance._
+    *you can think of this command as creating tables in a new database instance.*

 5. Example the output, should finish almost instaneously (< 1 sec).
     ```